xdrpp/goxdr/cmd/goxdr/goxdr.1.md

 `Marshal` on each element of the array as with fixed-length arrays.

-* Similar to variable-length arrays, pointers use a generated XdrType implements the `XdrPtr` interface, which extends `XdrAggregate`.
+* Similar to variable-length arrays, pointers use a generated XdrType that implements the `XdrPtr` interface, which extends `XdrAggregate`.
 The `XdrRecurse` method first calls `Marshal` marshal on another generated type that implements the `XdrNum32` interface (capable of containing the value 0 or 1 to indicate nil or value-present), then, if the pointer is non-nil, it calls `Marshal` on the underlying value.

-* `string` has `XdrType` of `XdrString`, which also encodes the size bound of the string and implements the `XdrVarBytes` and `XdrBytes` interfaces that extent `XdrType`.
+* `string` has `XdrType` of `XdrString`, which also encodes the size bound of the string and implements the `XdrVarBytes` and `XdrBytes` interfaces that extend `XdrType`.

 * `opaque<>` has an `XdrType` of `XdrVecOpaque`, which also implements the `XdrVarBytes` and `XdrBytes` interfaces that extend `XdrType`.